AST-Grounded Critic Loop for Documentation Maintenance¶

 return None # escalate to human reviewer

-The critic.evaluate call is the lever — it consumes the AST diff, not the source code, so its judgement is structural rather than textual.
-The loop terminates on agreement or on iteration cap; never on the generator's self-assessment.
+The critic.evaluate call is the lever — it consumes the AST diff, not the source code, so its judgment is structural rather than textual.
+The loop ends on agreement or on the iteration cap, never on the generator's self-assessment.

 Key Takeaways¶